Pole vault: History

 Pole jumping was already practiced by the ancient Egyptians, ancient Greeks and the ancient Irish people.
 As depicted on stone engravings and artifacts dating back to c.
 2500 BC, the Egyptians used spears to mount enemy structures, and to pass over irrigation ditches.
 Vases and pots from Greece show that poles were used by the locals to jump onto or over objects.
 From c.
 1800 BC to c.
 550 BC, a sport akin to pole vaulting was probably included in the Irish Tailteann Games, although the pole might have been used for gaining distance rather than height, as ancient Irish farmers used poles to jump over canals and rivers.
 Modern pole vaulting, an athletic contest where height is measured, was first established by the German teacher Johann Christoph Friedrich GutsMuths in the 1790s.
 GutsMuths is also considered by many to be the father of modern pole vaulting, as he described jumping standards, the distance of the approach, recommendations on hand grip, and the principles of pole jumping.
 It was first practiced as a sport in Germany, later spreading to the United Kingdom and the United States.
 The earliest recorded pole vaulting competition in England where height was measured took place at the Ulverston Football and Cricket Club, Lancashire, north of the sands, in 1843.
 Pole vault was one of the athletics events of the inaugural Olympic Games in 1896.

+Originally, poles were made of ash and from hickory wood.
+Bamboo poles were introduced in 1904, and both aluminum and steel poles appeared after 1945.
+Glass fiber vaulting poles received much notice in the American press in the early 1960s.
+John Uelses set a new world record with one on 2 February 1962.
+In February 1963 the standing world record was surpassed by UCLA's C. K. Yang and two other vaulters within a nine-day period using fiberglass poles..
+Poles made of glass fiber were not new at the time, however.
+Herb Jenks had been manufacturing them since 1948—the year Bob Mathias first used one—and Mathias's pole was fiberglass when he won the decathlon at the 1952 Olympics.